 Higaeri onsen are onsen that can be used by non-guests.
 Some ryokans offer a day-use option, though many do not.

 Food & Dining at Ryokans

-When staying at a ryokan, your main tasks are to soak in onsen, contemplate nature, drink green tea in your tatami-lined room, take relaxing naps, and partake of incredible, memorable meals.
+When staying at a ryokan, your main “tasks” are to soak in onsen, contemplate nature, drink green tea in your tatami-lined room, and partake of incredible, memorable meals.

-Cuisine is an integral part of the ryokan experience, and for most people one of the highlights.
-Most ryokan stays include breakfast and a kaiseki dinner, both of which typically feature a beautifully-presented and colorful array of local and seasonal specialties.
+Japanese cuisine is an integral part of the ryokan experience, and for most people one of the highlights.
+Most ryokan stays include breakfast and a kaiseki dinner, both of which typically feature a beautifully presented and colorful array of local and seasonal specialties.

 These beautiful feasts are an unforgettable culinary experience, and a great way to sample Japanese foods you may never get to experience again.